 The Special Services at Home program provides funding directly to families so they can purchase services to provide personal development and relief support to children with a developmental disability and children with a physical disability.
 With this funding, families can purchase supports and services which they could not normally provide themselves and are not available elsewhere in the community.

-This program is funded and administered by the Ministry of Community and Social Services.
+This program is funded and administered by the Ministry of Children, Community and Social Services.

 Passport Initiative (Passport funding)